Amplifying muon-to-positron conversion in nuclei with ultralight dark matter: Other constraints

 \subsection{Charged Lepton Flavour Violation}

-The coupling $\phi^* \, \nu_\mu \nu_e$ breaks lepton flavour but conserves total lepton number.
-Since processes like $\mu \to e \gamma$ conserve lepton number, this flavour-violating coupling could potentially contribute at higher orders only.
-However, because $\phi$ does not couple to charged leptons, the 1-loop diagrams involving $\phi$ and neutrinos do not generate such dipole operators without additional lepton-number violation or mixing with charged sectors.
+The coupling $\phi^* \, \nu_\mu \nu_e$ breaks LF but conserves total LN.
+Since processes like $\mu \to e \gamma$ conserve LN, this flavour-violating coupling could potentially contribute at higher orders only.
+However, because $\phi$ does not couple to charged leptons, the 1-loop diagrams involving $\phi$ and neutrinos do not generate such dipole operators without additional LNV or mixing with charged sectors.
 As such, processes like $\mu \to e \gamma$, $\mu \to 3e$, and $\mu$--$e$ conversion remain highly suppressed and do not pose additional constraints.
-For a detailed discussion on the effect of ultralight leptophilic scalars on charged lepton-flavour-violating processes, see~\cite{Escribano:2020wua,Bigaran:2025uzn}.
+For a detailed discussion on the effect of ultralight leptophilic scalars on CLFV processes, see~\cite{Escribano:2020wua,Bigaran:2025uzn}.